 "An easy way to remember and understand those "between" lunar phase names is by breaking out and defining 4 words: crescent, gibbous, waxing, and waning.
 The word crescent refers to the phases where the moon is less than half illuminated."

 Wheel-thrown stoneware bell assembled with faceted beads (beads seen only on first pic), reclaimed wood knocker, and hemp rope.
 Bell measures approximately 5" x 4.25" Safe to hang outdoors.
 Handmade in NYC.

-Michele Quan designs and sculpts handmade ceramic art & objects for the home and garden.
-The pieces become a canvas for her love of drawing, painting, text and color.
+Michele Quan designs and sculpts handmade ceramic art and objects from her Brooklyn studio.
+The pieces become a canvas for her love of drawing, painting, text, and color.
 Many of the objects and images are rooted in the visual symbols of Eastern iconography- their meaning and beauty of which she is continuously in awe.
 Her work is an ongoing attempt to articulate that wonder.
-Ceramic forms are built by hand, wheel thrown, or slip cast in stoneware and porcelain.
+Ceramic forms are built by hand, wheel-thrown, or slip cast in stoneware and porcelain.
 Original models for slip cast work are hand sculpted and images are painted by hand.
-Other materials used include hand-dyed cotton, hemp rope and reclaimed wood.
+Other materials used include hand-dyed cotton, hemp rope, and reclaimed wood.